Configure Azure Key Vault integration for SQL Server on Azure VMs (Resource Manager)

 You can also configure Key Vault integration by using a template.
 For more information, see Azure quickstart template for Azure Key Vault integration.

-SQL Server Connector version 1.0.4.0 is installed on the SQL Server VM through the SQL infrastructure as a service (IaaS) extension.
+SQL Server Connector version 1.0.5.0 is installed on the SQL Server VM through the SQL infrastructure as a service (IaaS) extension.
 Upgrading the SQL IaaS Agent extension will not update the provider version.
-Consider manually upgrading the SQL Server Connector version if needed (for example, when using an Azure Key Vault Managed HSM, which needs at least version 15.0.2000.440).
+Consider manually upgrading the SQL Server Connector version if you have an older version installed (for example, when using an Azure Key Vault Managed HSM, which needs at least version 15.0.2000.440).
+You can check the SQL Server Connector version with the following T-SQL query:

 Enable and configure Key Vault integration